sumitpatil25/wordpress/README.md

 ## 1. Server Provisioning

-1. Choose a cloud provider (e.g., DigitalOcean, AWS) and provision a virtual machine instance.
+1. Choose a cloud provider and provision a virtual machine instance .
+I used aws.
 2. Securely access your server via SSH using the provided credentials.

 ## 2. LEMP Stack Installation